Product roadmap planning can be challenging, especially for small teams.

 Gathering feedback from potential and past customers

 Your existing customers are a priority.
-Yet, reaching outside that zone can be incredibly informative.
+But, reaching outside that zone can be incredibly informative.

 If someone already uses your product, they have decided that it’s doing a decent enough job for them.
-This isn’t always true—but is more often than not.
+This isn’t always true—but it’s true more often than not.

 Think about breaking the barrier for people who want to or would use your product, but can’t in its current state.
 It’s a very simple principle of potential business growth, and a great discovery exercise.

 Reach out to: